 At that very moment, after asking … no, telling, the minister to leave, I cried within myself, “There must be something more,” and my spiritual journey began.
 Soon after, I discovered Unity, and it was the teachings of Unity that enabled me to move through those experiences of cancer and divorce into a greater understanding of my life’s purpose.

-Under the leadership of Rev. Carol, Center of Unity received the John Templeton Radio Grant in June of 1989.
+Under the leadership of Rev. Carol, our founding minister, Center of Unity received the John Templeton Radio Grant in June of 1989.
 In 1991 the church was the first recipient of the Voice of Unity Award for excellence in broadcasting.
-The church also has an outreach ministry at the Federal Medical Center, a medium security Federal Prison, in Fort Worth Texas.
+The church also had an outreach ministry at the Federal Medical Center, a medium security Federal Prison, in Fort Worth Texas.

-Rev. Carol is active in the community where she served as the first woman President on the Board of Directors for the Grapevine Rotary Club.
-She is also active in the Chamber of Commerce, Grapevine.
-Rev. Carol believes in giving to the community as part of the good she has received in her life.
+Rev. Carol is active in her community.
+She believes giving to the community is one of the many ways she can return the good she has received throughout her life.
+Carol served as the first woman president on the board of directors for the Grapevine Rotary Club.
+She is also active in the Grapevine Chamber of Commerce.

 For eight years Rev. Carol was Chaplain at the trinity Springs Pavilion in Fort Worth Texas, the county psychiatric hospital.
 She also was a motivational speaker for the Greenhouse Spa for several years.

 Prior to the ministry, Rev. Carol was sales manager of a manufacturing company dealing with oil field servicing companies and the chemical industry.
 Rev. Carol was a Texas real estate agent and has participated in Toastmaster’s International.